abraxxa/Net-Cisco-FMC-v1/README.md

 ## update\_accessrule

-Takes an access policy id, rule object and a hashref of the rule and returns a hashref of the updated access rule.
+Takes an access policy id, rule object, a hashref of the rule and an optional hashref of query parameters and returns a hashref of the updated access rule.

 ## delete\_accessrule